-• Whether a visitor on the ground can hear a commercial air tour depends on a number of factors, including proximity to the flight path, type of aircraft, other sources of noise, and surrounding landscape features.
+Whether a visitor on the ground can hear a commercial air tour depends on a number of factors, including proximity to the flight path, type of aircraft, other sources of noise, and surrounding landscape features.
 Visitors near an aircraft's flight path are more likely to hear the aircraft passing overhead, but other noise sources such as vehicles, people, insects and other wildlife activity, wind, and precipitation can mask the sound of an aircraft.
 Terrain features and buildings, which block the direct line-of-sight between a noise source and a visitor also may have an effect.

-How does the proposed ATMP seek to protect cultural resources listed or eligible for listing on the National Register of Historic Places?
+How does the proposed ATMP seek to protect cultural resources?

-• The proposed annual flight limits in this draft ATMP are intended to protect historic properties, cultural landscapes, and ethnographic resources throughout the Park by limiting the number of potential disturbances caused by commercial air tours.
+The proposed annual flight limits in this draft ATMP are intended to protect cultural resources and related cultural landscapes and ethnographic resources throughout the Park by limiting the number of potential disturbances caused by commercial air tours.
 The ATMP may include additional conditions as identified during consultation under Section 106 of the National Historic Preservation Act.
-The route and altitude conditions would improve conditions for historic properties, cultural landscapes, and ethnographic resources by reducing the intensity of air tour noise at ground level.
+The route and altitude conditions would improve conditions at cultural properties and landscapes by reducing the intensity of air tour noise at ground level.